List of submissions to the 95th Academy Awards for Best International Feature Film

 This is a list of submissions to the 95th Academy Awards for the Best International Feature Film.
 The Academy of Motion Picture Arts and Sciences (AMPAS) has invited the film industries of various countries to submit their best film for the Academy Award for Best International Feature Film every year since the award was created in 1956.
 The award is presented annually by the Academy to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 The International Feature Film Award Committee oversees the process and reviews all the submitted films.
 The category was previously called the Best Foreign Language Film, but this was changed in April 2019 to Best International Feature Film, after the Academy deemed the word "Foreign" to be outdated.

 For the 95th Academy Awards, the submitted motion pictures must be first released theatrically in their respective countries between 1 January 2022 and 30 November 2022.
-The deadline for submissions to the Academy was 3 October 2022, and 93 countries submitted a film.
-Uganda submitted a film for the first time, and Tanzania made a submission for the first time since 2001.
+The deadline for submissions to the Academy was 3 October 2022.
+93 countries submitted films and were found to be eligible by AMPAS and screened for voters.
+Uganda submitted a film for the first time, while Tanzania made a submission for the first time since 2001.
+After the 15-film shortlist was announced on 21 December 2022, the five nominees were announced on 24 January 2023.

-After the 15-film shortlist was announced on December 21, 2022, the five nominees were announced on January 24, 2023.
-All Quiet on the Western Front by Edward Berger won the award for Germany.
+Germany won the award for the fourth time with All Quiet on the Western Front by Edward Berger, which also won Best Cinematography, Best Original Score, and Best Production Design, alongside nominations for Best Picture, Best Adapted Screenplay, Best Sound, Best Makeup and Hairstyling and Best Visual Effects.